 You might be noticing a pattern of getting ready in advance.
 The same goes with how you dress.
 From the ground up, the things you decide to wear have an impact on how quickly you get through security.
 For instance, your shoes will be easier to deal with if they’re slip-ons (though, maybe avoid sandals; you can’t be sure what’s on that floor).
 Dress simply, avoid excessive jewelry, and try to limit what you keep in your pockets.

 Some wearable items are more likely to get you into trouble than others.
-Belts are often a frustration—the metal on them means having to take them off and put them back on.
+Belts are often a frustration- the metal on them means having to take them off and put them back on.
 At best it’s a nuisance.
 If you’re wearing the wrong belt buckle, it might be a lot worse.
 There is an alternative, though.
-Grip6’s carbon fiber series is a stylish belt sans metal buckle, which means you don’t have to take it off to get through TSA.
+Grip6’s carbon fiber series is a stylish belt with a metal-free buckle, which means you don’t have to take it off to get through TSA.
 Details like that will make you the envy of every pants-wearer at the airport.

 Signing up for precheck is easy.
 A little paperwork, a background check, and a 10 minute in-person interview, and you’re all set.
 It allows the TSA to ensure you’re not a flight risk before you reach the airport, meaning they don’t have to subject you to all the rigors of normal passengers.
 It costs $85 to sign up, but it lasts for five years, so anyone who thinks they will be at the airport more than a few times in five years would benefit from precheck.
 Besides, who doesn’t want to spend less than five minutes in the security line?